SEO & Digital Marketing Explained

 On-page SEO is where we always start.
 By focusing on this first it also helps to make sure the website is set up well if any paid advertising is to happen.

 Content involves more time investment, but is very important.
 As the saying goes, “Content is king”.
 Content is the reason people come to your website, and businesses that include relevant, useful content on their website will bring in more traffic.
 And generally, websites with more content also do better in search engines.
 Making sure your pages have enough content on them, and you are providing useful, relevant information for your visitors is really important.
 As mentioned above, understanding what your customers are searching for in the real world, and what their pain points are, will help you create relevant, useful content that meets their needs and answers their questions.
 This will improve your SEO, and will also help to build trust and credibility for your business, making it more likely that people will share your content.
+This is also critical for organic link building.

 Adding sections like FAQs, blogs, news, and help articles creates a lot of possibilities for adding fresh content to your site on a regular basis.
 And when you focus on adding content that people are actually searching for (which we can determine through keyword research), you potentially have the opportunity to bring in more traffic to your website.
 Often this is people who might not be ready for the service or product you are offering, but you are planting a seed and creating awareness of your business.
 And then when they do need what you can offer them, you’ve already taken that first step.
 This is the essence of content marketing.